openhab/openhab-addons/bundles/org.openhab.binding.serial/README.md

 The TCP bridge is an alternative implementation of the Serial Bridge that uses TCP sockets instead of serial ports.

+### TCP Server bridge

+The TCP Server Bridge is similar to the _TCP Bridge_ but waits for an incoming connection on a given port.
+Currently, only one connection per bridge is allowed.

 ### Serial Device

 A Serial Device thing (`serialDevice`) can be used to represent data matching a defined pattern as a device.